-Our sole director holds office until the completion of his term of office, which is not longer than one year, or until his successor(s) have been elected.
-Our sole director's term of office expires on March 31, 2027.
+Our directors hold office until the completion of his term of office, which is not longer than one year, or until his successor(s) have been elected.
+Our directors' term of office expires on March 31, 2027.
 All officers are appointed annually by the board of directors and, subject to existing employment agreements (of which there are currently none), serve at the discretion of the board.
 Currently, directors receive no compensation for their role as directors but may receive compensation for their role as officers.